jpcorreia99/Popular-Neural-Network-Architectures/README.md

   In other architectures, downsizing a feature map is either done by a Conv layer followed by a Max Pooling layer or a Max Pooling layer followed by a conv layer.
 This process either results in a loss of a lot of imformation or is too expensive.

-  To solve this problem, Inception V3 implement a ** grid size reduction** technique.
+  To solve this problem, Inception V3 implement a **grid size reduction** technique.

   Follwing this stategy, the feature maps either go through a conv layer or a max pooling layer and are concated in the end.

   ![Grid Size Reduction](ReadMe_images/grid_size_reduction.png)

-  Further reading can be found **[here](https://medium.com/@sh.tsang/review-inception-v3-1st-runner-up-image-classification-in-ilsvrc-2015-17915421f77c)**
+  Further reading can be found **[here](https://medium.com/@sh.tsang/review-inception-v3-1st-runner-up-image-classification-in-ilsvrc-2015-17915421f77c)**.

-Different architectures and their implementations can be found **[here](https://github.com/keras-team/keras-applications/tree/master/keras_applications)**
+Different architectures and their implementations can be found **[here](https://github.com/keras-team/keras-applications/tree/master/keras_applications)**.